WorkInTheDark/FairytaleQA_Baseline/README.md

 ### Todo List
 - [ ] Provide model checkpoints used in the paper
-- [ ] Provide code for QA Baseline
+- [ ] Provide code to predict/evaluate QA Baseline
-- [ ] Provide code for QG Baseline
+- [ ] Provide code to predict/evaluate QG Baseline